VasilisGadala/learn-security-examples/infodisclosure/infodisclosure.md

 Answer the following:

 1. Briefly explain the potential vulnerabilities in **insecure.ts**

+    The main vulnerability is that the inputs for the username are not sanitized, meaning a malicious user can inject a query to the database.
 2. Briefly explain how a malicious attacker can exploit them.

+    A malicious user can inject a query to the database to access private information.
+In this case, the user can access passwords.
 3. Briefly explain the defensive techniques used in **secure.ts** to prevent the information disclosure vulnerability?

+    secure.ts sanitizes the inputs, meaning the user cannot inject a query to the database.